xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/DesignDoc.md

 There are several things unsatisfactory about this approach:

-  * Even though the action only cares about the second argument of the mock function, its definition needs to list other arguments as dummies.
+  * Even though the action only cares about the data argument of the mock function, its definition needs to list other arguments as dummies.
 This is tedious.
   * The defined action is usable only in mock functions that takes exactly 3 arguments - an unnecessary restriction.
   * To use the action, one has to say `Invoke(IncrementArg1)`, which isn't as nice as `IncrementArg1()`.